namluu25/NMM-Techstore/README.md

 ### Technologies
 - PHP Laravel
-- HTML, CSS, JavaScript, bootstrap, JQuery
+- HTML, CSS, JavaScript, Bootstrap, JQuery

 ## Installation

-Clone Repo of the project to your device by
+Clone repo of the project to your device by
 ```
 git clone https://github.com/namluu25/NMM-Techstore.git
 ```

-Install all the necessary files & documents to run the application:
+Install all the necessary files & documents to run the application
 - Xampp
-- Visual Code Studio or Sublime Text 3
+- Visual Studio Code/ Sublime Text 3
 - Composer

-Access “localhost” and add file “ nmm_database.sql “ for database & run the application
+Access **`localhost`** and add file **`nmm_database.sql`** for database & run the application.